Cuauhtémoc, Mexico City: Spanish rule

-When the Spanish conquered Tenochtitlan in 1521, they destroyed most of the old Aztec public buildings but kept the basic layout of the city, which roughly extends over what is now known as the historic center or Colonia Centro.
-The Cathedral was built over a portion of the sacred precinct (teocalli) of the destroyed Templo Mayor, the National Palace was built over Moctezuma's New Palace and the Zocalo was built over what was an open space near the sacred temple space.
-Over the early colonial period, European-style construction would replace Aztec ones over the entire island city, with the most important public buildings concentrated on the blocks adjoining the Zocalo.
+When the Spanish conquered Tenochtitlan in 1521, they destroyed most of the old Aztec public buildings, but kept the basic layout of the city, which roughly extends over what is now known as the historic center or Colonia Centro.
+The cathedral was built over a portion of the sacred precinct (teocalli) of the destroyed Templo Mayor, the National Palace was built over Moctezuma's New Palace, and the Zocalo was built over what was an open space near the sacred temple space.
+Over the early colonial period, European-style construction replaced Aztec ones over the entire island city, with the most important public buildings concentrated on the blocks adjoining the Zocalo.

-As the center of New Spain, the city held the greatest prestige, prompting those who had made their fortunes through conquest, mining, commerce and other means to have homes in the city, as close to the Zocalo as possible.
-The city soon became filled with mansions, large churches and monasteries and monumental public buildings which would eventually earn it the nickname of "City of Palaces."
+As the center of New Spain, the city held the greatest prestige, prompting those who had made their fortunes through conquest, mining, commerce, and other means to have homes in the city, as close to the Zocalo as possible.
+The city soon became filled with mansions, large churches and monasteries, and monumental public buildings, which would eventually earn it the nickname of "City of Palaces".

-At the beginning of the 19th century, this city remained mostly within what is now called the historic center although various drainage projects had been enlarging the island.
-The city proper contained 397 streets and alleys, 12 bridges, 78 plazas, 14 parish churches, 41 monasteries, 10 colleges, 7 hospitals, a poorhouse, a cigar factory, 19 restaurants, 2 inns, 28 corrals for horses and 2 official neighborhoods.
+At the beginning of the 19th century, this city remained mostly within what is now called the historic center, although various drainage projects had been enlarging the island.
+The city proper contained 397 streets and alleys, 12 bridges, 78 plazas, 14 parish churches, 41 monasteries, 10 colleges, seven hospitals, a poorhouse, a cigar factory, 19 restaurants, two inns, 28 corrals for horses, and two official neighborhoods.

 Independence era

-After Mexico gained its Independence in 1824, Mexico City was designated as the capital of the new country, and the city and its surrounding area (11.5 km2) were incorporated as a "Federal District," separate from the other states.
+After Mexico gained its independence in 1824, Mexico City was designated as the capital of the new country, and the city and its surrounding area (11.5 km2) were incorporated as a "Federal District," separate from the other states.

-By the late, 19th century, the city began to break its traditional confines with the construction of new neighborhoods, called colonias, in the still drying lakebed.
-This was especially true in the areas west of the historic area, with the creation of "modern" colonias for the wealthy along the Paseo de la Reforma, built earlier by Maximilian I. These colonias include Colonia Juárez, Colonia Roma, Colonia Cuauhtémoc and Colonia San Rafael.
+By the late, 19th century, the city began to break its traditional confines with the construction of new neighborhoods, called colonias, in the still-drying lakebed.
+This was especially true in the areas west of the historic area, with the creation of "modern" colonias for the wealthy along the Paseo de la Reforma, built earlier by Maximilian I. These colonias include Colonia Juárez, Colonia Roma, Colonia Cuauhtémoc, and Colonia San Rafael.
 Colonias for poorer and working-class people were built mostly north and south of the city such as Colonia Morelos, and Colonia Doctores.